RecLusIve-F/BGRL-dgl/README.md

-# DGL Implementations of BGRL
+# DGL Implementation of BGRL

-This DGL example implements the GNN model proposed in the paper [Large-Scale Representation Learning on Graphs via Bootstrapping](https://arxiv.org/abs/2102.06514).
+This DGL example implements the GNN experiment proposed in the paper [Large-Scale Representation Learning on Graphs via Bootstrapping](https://arxiv.org/abs/2102.06514).
 For the original implementation, see [here](https://github.com/nerdslab/bgrl).

 Contributor: [RecLusIve-F](https://github.com/RecLusIve-F)